Caseykm/esp_gallery/README.md

 1. **front end:**

-  *React.js
+  * React.js
   ...Provides stateful components for interactive UI

 2. **back end:**

-  *Node.js
+  * **Node.js**

-  ...Event driven server environment
+  Event driven server environment

-  *MongoDB
+  * **MongoDB**

-  ...Database that uses a document-oriented data model.
+  Database that uses a document-oriented data model.
 Stores JSON-like document models that map to objects in the application code

-  *Mongoose
+  * **Mongoose**

-  ...Database modeling for MongoDB
+  Database modeling for MongoDB

-  *Express.js
+  * **Express.js**

-  ...Node.js application framework to help organize the application into an MVC architecture on the server side.
+  Node.js application framework to help organize the application into an MVC architecture on the server side.

 #### 6. Identify and describe the network setup you will use in your development.